mfractor/mfractor.github.io/docs/licensing.md

  * Does not allow usage of our C# features.
  * Does not allow usage of our asset management features.
  * Does not allow usage of our code generation wizards.
- * Is not available for MFractor for Visual Studio Windows.
+ * Is not available in MFractor for Visual Studio Windows.

 ## End User License